 A claviorgan that Pepys considered purchasing, but he described it as 'but a bauble, with a virginall joining to it'. | |||

-1668 | London: Albertus Bryne | Sealey, M., liner note to Albertus Bryne: Keyboard Music.
-2008.
-Compact Disc.
-Deux-Elles, DXL1124 | |
+1668 | London: Albertus Bryne | PROB 5/2825 | |

-Bryne was organist of St Paul's. | |||
+Bryne was organist of St Paul's.
+The organ, together with other instruments, were valued at £30 at his death. | |||

-1668 | Hanham Court, Bristol | PROB 11/329/118 | |
+1669 | Hanham Court, Bristol | PROB 11/329/118 | |

-Sir Henry Creswicke's will recorded an organ in the great parlour. | |||
+Sir Henry Creswicke's will recorded ‘on Organ and virginalls’ in the great parlour, suggesting that it was a claviorgan. | |||

 1669 | Chichester | Craddock | PROB 11/133/136 |